the-madhur/Database/SQL Queries Notes/AlterTable.md

 Initially, all existing rows will have NULL in the new column because no values are set yet.

 2. View Table Data
-sql
-Copy
-Edit

 SELECT * FROM workers;
 Explanation:
 This command retrieves all columns and rows from the workers table.
 It is used to verify that the column was successfully added and to view current data.

-3. Update Data in a Table
+1. Update Data in a Table
 sql
 Copy
 Edit